MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 **10.13.2**

-Game products that allow cross-player communication or synchronous network play on Xbox One devices must use Xbox Live and be approved through the [ID@Xbox](https://www.xbox.com/Developers/id) program.
+Game products that allow cross-player communication or synchronous network play on Xbox consoles must use Xbox Live and be approved through the [ID@Xbox](https://www.xbox.com/Developers/id) program.

 **10.13.3**

-Game products on Xbox One must not present an alternate friends list obtained outside Xbox Live.
+Game products on Xbox consoles must not present an alternate friends list obtained outside Xbox Live.

 **10.13.4**